 - Posted on: Oct 27 2015

-Dr. Palmer completed a residency in internal medicine at New York Infirmary Beekman Hospital/New York University in 1991 where he was appointed Chief Medical Resident in his third year.
-He then embarked on a second residency in physical medicine and rehabilitation, which he completed in 1994 at the University of Pennsylvania School of Medicine.
-He completed a Sports & Spine Medicine fellowship at Beth Israel Medical Center in New York where he was a clinical instructor of rehabilitation medicine and involved in the development of many protocols for postoperative rehabilitation for anterior cruciate ligament, meniscal injuries, total knee replacement and patellofemoral pain syndrome.
-He was also involved in the treatment of many college athletes and professional athletes from the New York Knicks and New York Rangers.
+Dr. Palmer completed a residency in Internal Medicine at New York Infirmary Beekman Downtown Hospital/New York University in 1991.
+In his third year, he was appointed Chief Medical Resident.
+He then embarked on a second residency in Physical Medicine and Rehabilitation which he completed in 1994 at the University Of Pennsylvania School Of Medicine.
+He then completed a Sports and Spine Medicine Fellowship at Beth Israel Medical Center in New York where he was a clinical instructor of rehabilitation medicine and involved in the development of many protocols for postoperative rehabilitation for the anterior cruciate ligament, meniscal injuries, and total knee replacements as well as patellofemoral pain syndrome.
+He was involved in the treatment of college athletes and professional athletes from the New York Knicks and the New York Rangers.

 “Dr. Michael Palmer provided me with excellent medical care and gave me sage advice that still resonates with me today: Take the time to care for your back and body.
 It is like a bank.
 Put a nickel in and get a dime out.
 With his direction, I underwent PT and then segued into working with a trainer.
 This care eliminated years of back pain, and I am happy to say that I am now pain free for two years. …” read more